dsacl3-2019/xfst-demo/README.md

 - The first one rewrites the symbol `<SG>` in the analysis layer as empty string on the surface.
 The symbol `0` in xfst means ε.
 - The second rule rewrites the symbol `<PL>` as _s_ if it occurs before  any symbol other than _x_.
-The backslash charcter in xfst negates the character class.
+The backslash character in xfst negates the character class.
 - The last rule replaces `<PL>` with _es_ if it occurs after an _x_.